coderitual/place/README.md

 ## Introduction

 This is an attempt to create fully functional react app using modern approaches.
-The idea behind is to leverage old and battle tested concepts on the new ground.
+The idea behind is to leverage old and battle tested concepts on the new ground and provide useful UI and code patterns for your application.

 ## Features
 Principles which drive this app are as follows: